andrewufrank/dainoSite/dough/Blog/051withImage.md

 The image is in /home/frank/Workspace11/daino/docs/site/dough/Blog/resources/120-2026_IMG.JPG of which `/Blog/resources/120-2026_IMG.JPG` is the part **relative to the `web root`**^[The web root is the directory `dough`].

-Attention: the file extension is case sensitiv; i.e. "JPG" and "jpg" are different!
+Attention: the file extension is case sensitiv; i.e. `JPG` and `jpg` are considered different!

 # Absolute reference